NLnetLabs/ploutos/docs/pkg_workflow/minimal_useful_example.md

 # Pluotos: Minimal useful example

-This page shows a minimal example of using the pkg workflow to package a very simple Docker image.
+This page shows a minimal example of using the Pluotos workflow to package a very simple Docker image.
 In fact it doesn't even package a Rust application!

 **Contents:**
 - [Your repository layout](#your-repository-layout)